GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ### Prerequisites

-To install oxd-csharp, you need the following:
+To use the oxd csharp library, you will need:

 - A valid OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/);
-- The [oxd server](../../install/index.md) running in the same server where the client is configured;
+- An active installation of the [oxd server](../../install/index.md) running in the same server where the client is configured;
-- Client application url must be `https://`.
+- A client application with a valid ssl cert, so the application url includes: `https://`

-In addition, the following documents will be of assistance as well:
+In addition, the following resources will be of assistance as well:
 - [Github sources](https://github.com/GluuFederation/oxd-csharp/tree/3.0.1)
 - [Tests in Github](https://github.com/GluuFederation/oxd-csharp/tree/master/CSharp/Clients)
 - [CSharp API Documentation](https://github.com/GluuFederation/oxd-csharp)